Company Formation

 Bank of Cyprus is best suited to companies with: (a) a clear, established business model; (b) Cyprus-resident directors; (c) existing professional relationships (accountant, lawyer) who can introduce the application; (d) anticipated monthly turnover above €10,000.
 Cold applications from newly incorporated companies with no Cyprus connections frequently stall.

-AstroBank is a good first-choice bank for: newly incorporated companies with non-EU shareholders; companies in digital services, e-commerce, or consulting; and structures where the beneficial owner cannot easily visit Cyprus.
+Alpha Bank Cyprus is a strong option for: newly incorporated companies with non-EU shareholders; companies in digital services, e-commerce, or consulting; and structures where the beneficial owner cannot easily visit Cyprus.
+Account opening for non-EU beneficial owners is typically 4–8 weeks — faster than the two larger banks.
 Video KYC capabilities reduce the in-person requirement.

 Electronic Money Institutions (EMIs) licensed by the Central Bank of Cyprus or other EU regulators provide IBANs and payment accounts that function like bank accounts for most operational purposes.
 For Cyprus companies, the most useful options are Wise Business and Revolut Business.